 In a nutshell, the commercial issue is that organisations may not be able to meet their contractual, financial and regulatory commitments.

-Many organisations can expect a reckoning, contract-wise, even during these early stages of COVID-19.
+Many organisations can expect a reckoning, contract-wise, even during these early stages of COVID-19 and should make sure they have contract management plans in place.

 “Both the genuinely affected and the opportunists might be pulling out their contracts right now, looking for their entitlements with regard to non-performance by their third parties, and any limits to their obligations with regard to their organisation’s own non-performance."